x-formation/pulsekit/README.md

 ###### Trigger builds for all the projects except `LAC`

 `trigger` outputs a list of `<request id>	<project name>` pairs, separated by a tab.
-In order to obtain the build ID run `pulsecli build <request id>`.
+To obtain the build ID, run `pulsecli build <request id>`.

 ```
 ~ $ pulsecli --project '^((\S)[^C]+|Pulse CLI.*)$' trigger